 If you are considering buying a timeshare, think twice before signing on the dotted line.
-Many people get into a timeshare contract without fully understanding the pros and cons of timeshare ownership.
+Many people get into a timeshare contract without fully understanding the pros and cons.
 Others have no idea what the total cost will be until they get hit with their first special assessment or tax bill.
-And if down the line you can't make the payments, you'll face foreclosure.
+And if, down the line, you can't make the payments, you'll face foreclosure.

-Here are the top ten reasons why it makes sense to think carefully before purchasing a timeshare.
+Here are the top ten reasons why it makes sense to do your research before purchasing a timeshare.

-Many people go to timeshare presentations with no intention of buying a timeshare.
+Many people go to timeshare presentations with no intention of actually buying a timeshare.
 Often, they want the promised free round of golf, spa treatment, or restaurant meal.
 Unfortunately, some of those folks walk out of the presentation as timeshare owners.
-Other people might go into the presentation thinking they might buy a timeshare, but get pressed into signing a contract without carefully weighing the pros and cons or assessing the total cost of timeshare ownership.
+Others might go into the presentation thinking they truly might buy a timeshare, but get pressed into signing a contract without carefully weighing the pros and cons or assessing the total cost of timeshare ownership.

-Depending on where the timeshare is located, if this happened to you, you may have a right to cancel the contract if you act quickly.
-(To learn more, see Can I Cancel a Timeshare Purchase?)
+Depending on where the timeshare is located, if this happened to you, you might have a right to cancel the contract if you act quickly.
+(To learn more, see Timeshare Cancellations: Can I Cancel a Timeshare Purchase?)

 (To learn more about these other fees and costs and the consequence of not paying them, see Can a Timeshare Be Foreclosed for Nonpayment of Fees and Assessments?)